How Data-Driven Digital Advertising Is Giving Small Schools a Big Punch

 So what can you do about it?

-The key to success for your scholarships campaign is build up to your application season for the entire year leading up to.
+The key to success for your scholarship marketing campaign is build up to your application season for the entire year leading up to.
 Instead of just saying “scholarships are closed” on your landing page, build expressions of interest ready to receive a launch announcement and tell the stories of transformation throughout the year to build anticipation of the opportunity that will open.

 P.S.
 Here are 3 ways I can help you grow in your education marketing career: